rafael-g-depaulo/obsidian-vault/RPG/R20/Spells/Spell Tags.md

 	- recovery
 	- boost
 	- holy (sunlight, radiant, cleric stuff)
-- arcane (general magic stuff. grease, prestidigitation, tiny hut and shit)
+- arcane (general magic stuff. grease, prestidigitation, tiny hut and shit. maybe it contains some of the schools?)

 by damage type: